onqtam/headjack/docs/why/100_1k_10k_words.md

 Right side of the history as a service

-Subreddits without feds and bots as a service
+Subreddits without bots & feds as a service

 Valence as a service - what’s good and what’s bad - what to do - morals Religion as a service